 Step 3: (optional)

-If your plank is too big, use a jigsaw to get rid of some of the extra wood so it can go through the skill saw.
+If your plank is too big, use a jigsaw to get rid of some of the extra wood so it can go through the band saw.

 Using a band saw carve out the rough shape of the hook, so it can be sanded down later.